 My first real job lasted for three years.
 It ended the day I was unceremoniously fired.

 In retrospect, it was pretty clear I had it coming to me.
 I pushed everyone too hard.
-I didn’t tolerate fools at all, no less gladly.
-I ignored every warning because “what did they know?”
-And it all ended the morning my CEO called me into his office and let me know that my services would no longer be needed.
+I didn’t tolerate fools at all, much less gladly.
+I ignored every warning, because “what did they know?”
+And it all ended the morning my CEO called me into his office to let me know that my services would no longer be needed.